Military history of Puerto Rico: 17th century

 While Spain and England were in a power struggle in the New World, Puerto Rican privateering of English ships was encouraged by the Spanish Crown.
 Captain Miguel Enríquez and Captain Roberto Cofresí (in the 19th century) were two of the most famous Puerto Rican privateers.
-In the first half of the 18th century, Henriquez, a shoemaker by occupation, decided to try his luck as a privateer.
+In the first half of the 18th century, Enríquez, a shoemaker by occupation, decided to try his luck as a privateer.
 He showed great valor in intercepting English merchant ships and other ships dedicated to contraband that were infesting the seas of Puerto Rico and the Atlantic Ocean in general.
-Henriquez organized an expeditionary force which fought and defeated the English in the island of Vieques.
+Enríquez organized an expeditionary force which captured a nascent British colonial settlement in the island of Vieques.
 He was received as a national hero when he returned the island of Vieques to the Spanish Empire and to the governorship of Puerto Rico.
-In recognition of his service, the Spanish Crown awarded Henriquez the Medalla de Oro de la Real Efigie ("The Gold Medal of the Royal Effigy"), named him "Captain of the Seas and War", and gave him a letter of marque and reprisal, thus granting him the privileges of privateer.
+In recognition of his service, the Spanish Crown awarded Enríquez the Medalla de Oro de la Real Efigie ("The Gold Medal of the Royal Effigy"), named him "Captain of the Seas and War", and gave him a letter of marque and reprisal, thus granting him the privileges of privateer.

 18th century

 Armed conflicts with the British

 The English continued their attacks against Spanish colonies in the Caribbean, taking minor islands including Vieques east of Puerto Rico.
-On August 5, 1702, the city of Arecibo, on Puerto Rico's northern coast, was invaded by the British.
-Armed only with spears and machetes, under the command of Captain Antonio de los Reyes Correa, 30 militia members defended the city from the English, who were armed with muskets and swords.
-The British were defeated, suffering 22 losses on land and 8 at sea.
-Reyes Correa was declared a national hero and was awarded the Medalla de Oro de la Real Efigie ("Gold Medal of the Royal Image") and the title of "Captain of Infantry" by King Philip V.
+On August 5, 1702, Arecibo, on Puerto Rico's northern coast, was attacked by two Royal Navy warships under the command of William Whetstone.
+30 local militiamen, led by Captain Antonio de los Reyes Correa, ambushed the English, who had sent two boats of marines and sailors to capture Arecibo.
+Correa's troops defeated the attackers, who lost 22 men on land and 8 at sea.
+Correa was declared a national hero and was awarded the Medalla de Oro de la Real Efigie ("Gold Medal of the Royal Image") and the title of "Captain of Infantry" by King Philip V.

 Native-born Puerto Rican (criollos) had petitioned the Spanish Crown to serve in the regular Spanish army, resulting in the 1741 organization of the Regimiento Fijo de Puerto Rico.
 The Fijo served in the defense of Puerto Rico and other Spanish overseas possessions, performing in battles in Santo Domingo, other islands in the Caribbean, and South America, most notably in Venezuela.
 However, Puerto Rican complaints that the Fijo was being used to suppress the revolution in Venezuela caused the Crown to bring the Fijo home and in 1815 it was mustered out of service.

-In 1765, the Spanish Crown sent Field Marshal Alejandro O'Reilly to Puerto Rico to form an organized militia.
+In 1765, the Spanish Crown sent Field-Marshal Alejandro O'Reilly to Puerto Rico to form an organized militia.
 O'Reilly, known as the "Father of the Puerto Rican Militia", oversaw training to bring fame and glory to the militia in future military engagements, nicknaming the civilian militia the "Disciplined Militia."
 O'Reilly was later appointed governor of colonial Louisiana in 1769 and became known as "Bloody O'Reilly."